VipeCloud/vipecloud_api/automations.md

 ```
-POST /autoresponders(/:id)
+POST /automations(/:id)
 ```
-Sample body when creating an AutoResponder.
+Sample body when creating an Automation.

 ```
 {